The Secret Behind McDonald's Fries

 - Respiratory paralysis in severe cases

-- Exposure limits were tightly controlled due to acute toxicity risks
+- Exposure thresholds were tightly controlled

 The Shift to Neonicotinoids in Potato Farming